dyllamt/apache-sample/README.md

 1. Scale the kafka cluster and spark streaming jobs
 2. Change the batch job deployment to run on an ephemeral cluster
 3. Change the storage configuration to cloud storage
+4. Update the hive metastore to postgresql
-4. Scale the trino cluster for more performant queries
+5. Scale the trino cluster for more performant queries
+6. Setup an orchestrator such as Airflow or Prefect